 What are the advantages of a Time to Pay Arrangement?

-Obviously the HMRC liabilities will not simply disappear overnight.
-But seeking a Time to Pay arrangement does have its advantages, such as:
+HMRC liabilities will not simply disappear overnight, but seeking a Time to Pay arrangement has its advantages, such as:

 - You will be spreading out the cost of your liabilities over a period of time rather than all at once.
 This will improve cash flow and ensure your business has money to pay rent, wages and suppliers.